phildani7/dlnith/Kangari/readme.md

 Kangari Corpus is licensed under a Creative Commons v0.1 License.

 # __Acknowledgement__
 We thank Dr. Karam Singh, Director of **Department of Language Art and Culture, Shimla, Himachal Pradesh** for their efforts in arranging workshops to collect datasets.
-We also thank to all the authors of various books.
-We also thank all the language translators writers who manually compiles the dataset: Aman Kumar Vishva, Bharti kudailiya, Bhupinder Singh Bhupi, Deepak kulavi, Vijay Puri , Hari Krishan Murari ,Navin Haldwani , Suresh Lata Awasthi ,Shakti Singh Rana, Shelly Kiran, Vandana Rana, Vinod Bhavuk , Virender Sharma, Gopal Sharma, Naveen, Rajiv Trigti, Manoj Kumar.
+We also thank to all the kangri book authors.
+We also thank all the language translators/writers who manually compiles the dataset: Aman Kumar Vishva, Bharti kudailiya, Bhupinder Singh Bhupi, Deepak kulavi, Vijay Puri , Hari Krishan Murari ,Navin Haldwani , Suresh Lata Awasthi, Shakti Singh Rana, Shelly Kiran, Vandana Rana, Vinod Bhavuk , Virender Sharma, Gopal Sharma, Naveen, Rajiv Trigti, Manoj Kumar.

 # __Contributors__
 Shweta Chauhan </br>